 When choosing vegetables to pair with chicken and rice, it’s important to consider how they will be cooked.

-For example, if you’re planning on stir-frying the dish, then you might want to consider adding more crunchy vegetables like carrots or green beans.
+For example, if you’re planning on stir-frying the dish, then you might want to consider adding more crunchy vegetables like carrots or a can of green beans.